2023-2025 Platform of the Young Democrats of America

 - The language, territorial, sovereign, environmental, and cultural rights of indigenous peoples.

 - Prioritizing Mexico and Canada as two of our primary economic partners.

 - The dictatorial regimes of Cuba, Venezuela, and Nicaragua, and their crackdowns on basic political and human rights.

 - Violent crackdowns on the right to protest, including in Colombia and Chile.

-- Democratic backsliding and authoritarian “caudillismo” politics in Brazil.
+- Democratic backsliding and authoritarian “caudillismo” politics.

 - The US embargo of Cuba.

 - The deforestation of the Amazon Rainforest and violence committed against communities that reside in and safeguard this critically important biome.

 North America and Europe are two of the biggest pillars of the liberal democratic world.
 We share with Europe profound economic and political ties.
 We believe strongly in the transatlantic alliance, and in a peaceful, prosperous, and democratic Europe, safe from threats both within and without, and in particular from rising domestic illiberal nationalism and from Russian aggression.